Paraponera clavata: Enemies

 The ant is a predator of Greta oto, the glasswing butterfly.
 This butterfly attempts to combat P. clavata by producing chemical extracts during the larval stage that are unpalatable to these ants.

 Parasites

 The small (1.5- to 2.0-mm-long) phorid fly Apocephalus paraponerae is a parasite of injured workers of P. clavata, of which the supply is constant because frequent aggressive encounters occur between neighbouring ant colonies, resulting in maimed workers.
 The flies are able to parasitise healthy ants if the ants are artificially restrained, but healthy ants are agile and able to repel them.
-Both male and female flies are attracted by the scent of injured ants; the females lay eggs, as well as feeding, and the males feed and possibly mate with the females.
+Both male and female flies are attracted by the scent of injured ants; the females lay eggs, as well as feed, and the males feed and possibly mate with the females.
 The flies are attracted to a crushed ant within two to three minutes, and 10 or more flies may be attracted to each ant.
 Each ant can harbour 20 fly larvae.
 Carl Rettenmeyer observed P. clavata actively trying to attack A. paraponerae when they approached the entrance to their nest.